-The beach patrol operated successfully for the seventh year employing five local young people for the summer season.
+The beach patrol operated successfully for the eighth year employing four local young people for the summer season.
 The patrol advises the public regarding safety matters, swimming, keeping off the berms and buoys and assists with the public cut off by the tide.

-The Harbour Commissioners funded the employment of seasonal staff to man the Gilly Hut on behalf of the Wells Harbour Maritime Trust.
-The Gilly Hut hires out eco friendly gillying (crabbing) equipment in the form of a steel bucket and wooden reel with the aim of reducing plastics in the harbour and to help prevent wildlife entanglement from the nylon line used on the plastic reels which are sold in local retail outlets.
-In 2017 the Port introduced a plastic bucket recycling scheme.
+For the third year, the Harbour Commissioners funded the employment of seasonal staff to man the Gilly Hut on behalf of the Wells Harbour Maritime Trust.
+The Gilly Hut hires out eco friendly gillying (crabbing) equipment with the aim of reducing plastics in the harbour and to help prevent wildlife entanglement from the monofilament line.

 Future expenditure under consideration